-Obtain a written wildfire risk assessment from your state forestry agency or fire department.
+The board or committee will collaborate with their local wildfire expert to complete a community wildfire risk assessment.
 The assessment should be a community-wide view that identifies areas of successful wildfire risk reduction and areas where improvements could be made.
 Emphasis should be on the general conditions of homes and related home ignition zones.
-The assessment is a living document and needs to be updated every five years.
+The assessment is a living document and needs to be updated at a minimum every 5 years.

 At a minimum, each site is required to annually invest the equivalent of one volunteer hour per dwelling unit in wildfire risk reduction actions.
 If your site has identified 100 homes within its boundary, than 100 hours of work or the monetary equivalent, based on the independent sector value of volunteer time, need to be completed for that year.

 When the above criteria have been met, the Resident Leader applies for recognition through the Firewise® Portal (portal.firewise.org), describing educational and mitigation work in the site.
 Each year, sites renew their status by reporting their activity.

 Please note: Individual states can request additional application requirements.